Five Steps to Finding the Gems in your Resistance

 - If you find that right now really is the best time and you’re going at it in the best way, ask yourself, what strategies can help you buckle down and just do it?

-Many of the posts on the Change Your World Facebook page offer strategies to deal with procrastination.
-To tackle your procrastination in an organized way, take my course, Mastering Your Procrastination.
+Many of the posts on the Transform Your World Facebook page offer strategies to deal with procrastination.
+To tackle your procrastination in an organized and comprehensive way, take my course, Transform Your Procrastination.